► Bloodhound SSC record-breaker rescue

 The Bristol-based Bloodhound team are working to surpass today's world record of 763mph.

 There are still years of testing and development ahead, however; Bloodhound had planned to test on the salt flats of Hakskeen Pan in South Africa in 2019.
 A special 11-mile high-speed track is being prepared in the Northern Cape for the record attempt.

 Why did Bloodhound collapse into administration in autumn 2018?

-According to the post, the project has ‘entered into administration with the appointment of Andrew Sheridan and Geoff Rowley, partners at specialist business advisory firm FRP Advisory LLP, as joint administrators on 15 October 2018.’
+The organisation appointed Andrew Sheridan and Geoff Rowley, partners at specialist business advisory firm FRP Advisory LLP, as joint administrators on 15 October 2018.

-The news follows a successful 200mph straight line test in Cornwall, and comes over a decade after the project was first revealed in 2007.
-Interestingly though, this might not be the end: Andrew Sheridan, joint administrator, believes that the project’s goal is still viable.
+The news followed a successful 200mph straight line test in Cornwall, and came a decade after the project was first revealed in 2007.

-'Whilst not an insignificant amount, the £25m Bloodhound requires to break the land speed record is a fraction of the cost of, for example, finishing last in a F1 season or running an America's Cup team,' he said in a statement.
+'Whilst not an insignificant amount, the £25 million Bloodhound requires to break the land speed record is a fraction of the cost of, for example, finishing last in a F1 season or running an America's Cup team,' administrator Sheridan said in a statement at the time.
 'This is an opportunity for the right investor to leave a lasting legacy.
 We are already in discussion with a number of potential investors and would encourage any other interested party to contact us without delay.'

 Just how fast is the Bloodhound SSC?